Campaign History of the 151e Régiment d'Infanterie - IV

 The next day, Christmas Day, 2 Bat. departs the first line trenches on the left, being replaced by 162 RI and goes into reserve of the division.
 Two companies are at the asylum and two at Kruistraat.
 The evening reliefs of December 26 are greatly harassed by German fire and are subsequently delayed until 0600 hrs.
 Losses for the 151 on the 26 December include 1 killed (Sgt.
 Dorleant), 1 wounded (Sdt.
 Galliat), and 3 missing (Sdts.
 Luc, Lecontre, Gronillin (sp?)).

 On 27 December, 1 Bat/151 RI is relieved at 0600 hrs by 3 Bat/162 RI excepting 1 Machine-Gun Section (1 Bat/151 RI), which remains in place.
 9 co, which was to the right of the railway, goes into reserve in the little woods in the sector.
 1 Bat. sends two companies to the Tuilerie of Zillebeke and two to the asylum. the other units of the regiment remain in place, opening a heavy fire at 0645 hrs.
-The two companies at Zillebeke carry out numerous chores between Zillebeke and the first lines of the right and center sub-sectors in preparation for a new attack on the German fortin, which the engineers are busy mining.
+The two companies at Zillebeke carry out numerous chores between Zillebeke and the first lines of the right and center sub-sectors in preparation for a new attack on the German fortress, which the engineers are busy mining.
 Losses for the 151 on the 27 December include 2 killed (Sdts.
 Harmand (Eugene), Blanchet (Maurice)) and 5 wounded (Sdts.
 Jandin (Edouard), Cochard (Julien), Bégin (Ylisse), Tordeux (Lucien), Lebrun (Henri)).

 The following day, 2 Bat. relieves 3 Bat. in the second line in the right sub-sector.
 Commandant Debieuvre is put in command of the sub-sector as the battalion of the 162 RI in the first line is only commanded by a lieutenant.
 Losses for the 151 on the 27 December include 3 killed (Adj.
 Vermont; Cap.
 Bertin; Sdts.
 Pournin (Abel), Hengesck (Camille)), 6 wounded (Sdts.
 Peureux, Beaucé, Hubert, Van de Ville, Semail) and 5 missing (Sdts.
 Danérin, Gillet, Haussaire (Cyrille), Piette, Hayard).

 29-31 December: 1 Bat/151 RI relieves 1 Bat/162 RI in the center sub-sector.
 4 Co. suffers losses from a German minenwerfer.
-The German fortin is to be attacked by a mine, artillery fire, and an infantry assault.
+The German fortress is to be attacked by a mine, artillery fire, and an infantry assault.
 Counter-orders are given but the mine goes off at 1330 hrs.
 The 151 is told to prepare to depart the sector during the night.
 The battalions make their way off the line, 3 Bat. at 1530 hrs and 1 and 2 Bats. at 2200 hrs. after being relieved by 2 BCP and 4 BCP.
 Losses for the 151 on the 29 December are 2 wounded (Sdts.
 Donnaint, Dejoie).

 By the early morning of 30 December, the entire regiment is billeted to the south of the Vlamerdinghe - Poperinghe road within Ferme Billon - Busseboom (excluded) - Hagebaert Saint Jean (excluded).
 Losses for the 151 on the 30 December are 1 killed (Sdt.
 Perrini) and 1 wounded (Sdt.
 Bennet).
+The total casualties suffered in the month of December amount to 354 killed and wounded.

 The next morning, 31 December, the regiment being completely reconstituted sets off in column of division to Wemaers-Cappel by way of Abele and Cassel (France), crossing the Belgian-French border at 0600 hrs and arrives at it billets at 1300 hrs.